 5. Rudolf von Roth of Tubingen was a German Indologist and founder of Vedic philology.
 His books Zur Litteratur and Geschichte des Veda (On the Literature and History of the Veda, 1846) was a ground-breaking work on Vedic scholarship and research.
-His chief work is the monumental Sanskrit Wortebuch

-(Sanskrit Dictionary, 7 vols.
+His chief work is the monumental Sanskrit Wortebuch (Sanskrit Dictionary, 7 vols.
 Saint Petersburg, 1853-1895), compiled in collaboration with Otto von Bohtlingk and published by the Saint Petersburg Academy of Sciences.
-He edited Yäska's Nirukta (1852) and, with Whitney, the Atharvaveda (1856-1857).
+He edited Yäska'sNirukta (1852) and, with Whitney, the Atharvaveda (1856-1857).

-F Max Muller (CE 1823 -1900)
+F. Max Muller (CE 1823 -1900)

 Max Muller was born in 1823 in Prussia of erstwhile East Germany.
 Between 1849 and 1873, he translated six volumes of the Rigveda along with Säyana-Bhäshya.
 (This set is currently available with Svädhyäya Mandala).
 In 1859, his History of Ancient Sanskrit Literature provided revolutionary information of the Vedic Literature and Culture.
 His 'Sacred Books of the East' written along with 20 outstanding scholars, continues to elicit praises from the Indologists and scholars of all disciplines.
 It is published in 51 volumes of which, 49 volumes were published during his lifetime.
 Of these 51 volumes, he has personally translated three volumes.
-They are - The Upanishads Vedic-Hymns and Dhammapada - a Buddhist text.
-Besides, he will be remembered for his German translation of Hitopadesa in 1844, Meghadütam in 1847, Rg-Prätisäkhya and his independent text - India, What can it teach us.
+The UpanishadsandVedic-Hymns They are Dhammapada - a Buddhist text.
+Besides, he will be remembered for his German translation of Hitopadesa in Meghadütam in 1847, Rg-Prätisäkhya and independent text -'India, what can it teach us'.
 He edited Rigveda-Samhitä with pada-pätha.